 However, the outcome of all research points to a lack of treatment plans tailored to meet the needs of this minority, and the requirement for reliable, proven, evidence-based treatment.

 Those who are sensory impaired are faced with numerous physical and emotional barriers to recovery.
-To defeat these obstacles, it is essential that they have access to treatment programs that recognise and respect their specific needs, which are far different from those of the able-bodied.
+To defeat these obstacles, it is essential that they have access to treatment programmes that recognise and respect their specific needs, which are far different from those of the able-bodied.

 Sadly, such individualised treatments are few and far between, and certainly not available on the scale required to meet the needs of this particular group.
 This leaves them in a position of vulnerability with further obstacles to overcome.